Eloy Jiménez Player Props: White Sox vs. Cardinals

-The Chicago White Sox, including Eloy Jimenez (.395 on-base percentage in past 10 games, 82 points above season-long percentage), take on starter Miles Mikolas and the St. Louis Cardinals at Guaranteed Rate Field, Saturday at 2:10 PM ET.
+The Chicago White Sox, including Eloy Jimenez and his .561 slugging percentage over his past 10 games, take on starting pitcher Steven Matz and the St. Louis Cardinals at Guaranteed Rate Field, Sunday at 2:10 PM ET.

-He had a one-hit performance in his most recent game (1-for-4) against the Cardinals.
+He racked up two hits (going 2-for-4) in his most recent appearance against the Cardinals.

 Eloy Jiménez Game Info & Props vs. the Cardinals